ss1ngh/sage-bot/README.md

    - Login as admin
    - Go to "Upload Knowledge Base" tab
    - Upload PDF documents or paste text
-   - Documents are automatically processed and embedded
+   - Documents are automatically processed and embedded locally

 3. **Create Student Account**
    - Go back to home and click "Student Login"